spdk/spdk/lib/vhost/test_plan.md

 - Linux guests run FIO integrity jobs to verify read/write operations, while Windows HCK SCSI Compliance Test 2.0 is running on Windows guest

+#### RPC tests
+- start SPDK vhost with fresh configuration, just RPC enabled
+- modify vhost running configuration using related RPC calls; this includes:
+    - creating and removing of scsi and block controllers,
+    - adding and removing scsi luns,
+    - adding and removing controllers to/from VMs during I/O operations (hotplug and hotremove tests),
+    - verification of actual configuration vs user input based on "get" RPC calls

+#### Hotplug & Hotremove tests
+- run as part of RPC tests
+- adding new LUNs to vhost scsi controller takes place when there are ongoing I/O operations on VM
+- removing LUNS from vhost scsi controller takes place when there are ongoing I/O operations on VM
+- I/O operations done with FIO, with enabled I/O verification

 ### Performance tests